PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## Introduction
-When your app shows text to the user, it will by default look like ordinary text, similar to this text that you are reading now.
-Using BBCode, you can format the text, to change its size, color, boldness, etc.
+Using BBCode, you can format parts of text that are used in a GUI component.
+This way, you can make individual words bold, italic, bigger, etc.